demirdagemir/thesis/README.md

-# Comparing Stimulation Techniques for Detecting Android Piggybacked Malware
+# Comparing Application Stimulation Techniques for Repackaged Malware Detection in Android

 This repo is used for the purposes of my MSc.
 Thesis at the Technical University of Munich.